9 Super Tips To Save Money Fast As A Minimalist

 5. Smaller Home

-How many waking hours do you spend enjoying your home every day?
+How many waking hours do you actually spend enjoying your home every day?
 How much are you willing to spend or save to spend less than eight waking hours a day in our homes?

 6. Intentional Living

 Just stop and live with more intention.
-Live with only the things you actually want, and need and discard the rest.
+Live with only the things you actually want and need and discard the rest.

 7. Garage Sale